trans-travel/trans-travel/us/nh.md

 protections for trans people and requiring discrimination against trans people in several cases, including bathrooms.

-New Hampshire, if HB619 is signed by the governor, would criminalize some surgical trans care for children, but does not generally criminalize other gender-related care, thus it appears that parents visiting with trans children will not risk custody.
+New Hampshire criminalizes some surgical trans care for children, but does not generally criminalize other gender-related care, thus it appears that parents visiting with trans children will not risk custody.

 ## Non-discrimination Law

  * New Hampshire non-discrimination law includes trans people specifically.
-   If HB396 is signed, however, that would change, and trans people would be explicitly excluded for some protections, including bathroom access.
+   If HB396's veto is overridden, however, that would change, and trans people would be explicitly excluded for some protections, including bathroom access.